 Historically, the insurance industry has been notoriously sluggish in its adoption of new technologies.
 The ideas of optimizing workflows, moving to an online interface, or even processing claims same-day once seemed impossible.
 That is, until the worldwide digital transformation of all industries, and now the digital transformation of insurance.

 Today, it is commonplace for property and casualty insurers to handle a majority of their business online or via digital applications.
-Today’s consumers simply demand speed – they want instant gratification, or in the case of insurance, immediate policy quotes, bill payments, and communication.
+Today’s consumers simply demand speed — they want instant gratification, and in the case of insurance, that means immediate policy quotes, bill payments, and communication.